-Errors in packaging and shipping can cause chargebacks, as customers are not happy with the quality of the product after being shipped, the timeliness of the delivery, or the delivery location.
+Errors in packaging and shipping can cause chargebacks, as customers are not happy with the quality of the product after being shipped or the timeliness of the delivery.
 Ensuring that orders are shipped on time, are packaged to protect the product during delivery, and that orders are sent to the correct address will greatly reduce chargebacks.

-Ensuring customers have the support they need will ensure that less customers file chargebacks.
+Ensuring customers have the support they need will cause less customers to file chargebacks.
 By offering timely, adequate customer support to customers experiencing issues (including shipping, delivery, and payment) you reduce the likelihood of problems with the experience and therefore reduce chargebacks.

 Just as your customers expect exceptional customer service from your platform, you should expect good support from the processors you interact with.
 Ensure the payment processors you use on your ecommerce store offer you easy, accessible support to properly manage your store and customer behavior on your platform.